We make money from advertisers and affiliate partners. As an Amazon Associate I earn from qualifying purchases.

 Trail Fees vs Golf Cart Rentals

-While this is not an issue for those just looking for a cheap and easy-to-park vehicle in a resort area, but many golf courses in areas such as Palm Springs or Tucson, Arizona charge a trail fee if you bring your own mode of transportation for use during a round of golf.
+While this is not an issue for those just looking for a cheap and easy-to-park vehicle in a resort area, many golf courses in areas such as Palm Springs or Tucson, Arizona, charge a trail fee if you bring your own mode of transportation for use during a round of golf.
 While this tends to be far cheaper than the cost of actually renting on of their carts - it is absolutely something to consider if your objective is to save money on the golf course.

 Gas vs Electric Golf Carts - Which Is Cheaper?